How To Make Perfect Crêpes: 5 Tips from Suzette

 3. Strain the batter.
 Once the batter is mixed, strain it through a fine sieve or metal strainer, to ensure there’s no lumps in your batter.
 This may seem like an extra-fussy step, but it’s all these little details that create the world’s most delicious crêpe at home.

 4. Let the batter rest.
 If you can make the batter the night before, or 8 hours before you plan to make crêpes, they will be better than straight away.
 This resting period allows the gluten in the flour to develop and bond to the milk and eggs, and this yields a more complex flavor.
-Jehnee insists that this step isn't absolutely essential, but if you have the time and forethought, it is worth the trouble.
+Jehnee insists that this step isn’t absolutely essential, but if you have the time and forethought, it is worth the trouble.
+(Keep the batter in the fridge if resting for more than 30 minutes.)

 5. Heat the milk.
 Heating the milk to warm, not boiling, along with the butter before adding to the eggs and flour ensures a delicious batter.
 The warm milk/butter combination allows the butter to ‘stay in suspension,’ which means the fat is evenly distributed in the batter and the crêpes won’t stick to the pan when you flip the crêpes.